 Installation pipework must be in plastic to a suitable drain location with a gradient of 2.5° (45mm/ meter run) minimum.
-If connected to another drainage a trap, an air break is required between the boiler drain and that trap. (see Figs.13 and 14).
-Internal runs may be in a minimum of 19mm pipe.
-External runs MUST be made in a minimum of 32mm pipe, starting inside the building, and if possible insulated to defer problems from freezing.
-The British Gas booklet "Guidance for the installation of Domestic Condensing Boilers" should also be referred to.
+If connected to other drainage a trap is required (see Figs. 13 and 14).

+Internal runs may be in a minimum of 19mm pipe but external MUST be made in a minimum of 32mm pipe and if possible insulated to avoid problems from freezing.

+SYSTEM DESIGN

-SYSTEM DESIGN General principals
+General principals

 Condensing Boilers give their best performance when the system water temperature is as low as possible and still achieve the desired room temperatures.
 Oversized radiators make this easier to achieve but are not essential as, even in a standard designed installation, most of the boilers' working hours are spent with the system producing much less than the designed output.

-This is because the outside temperature is often higher than the figure used for the design, typically -1 to -2° C.
+This is because the outside temperature is often higher than the figure used for the design, typically -1 to -2°C.

-Consequently, the standard 'Y' plan design using 3-port flow-share valve, room thermostat and cylinder thermostat, is a perfectly suitable minimum.
+Consequently, the standard 'Y' plan design using 3-port flow share valve, room thermostat and cylinder thermostat, is a perfectly suitable minimum.

 Thermostatic radiator valves can be used but it is essential to fit a bypass to maintain minimum flow conditions.
-A TRV controlled system would also be improved by the addition of an anticycling device.
+A TRV controlled system would also be improved by the addition of an anti-cycling device.